Skip to content

 scenario_cfg = Config.configure_scenario("multiply_scenario",

-In this example, we create a scenario configuration ScenarioConfig from a pipeline configuration already defined.
+In this example, we create a scenario configuration ScenarioConfig from a task configuration from a defined task configuration.
+A ScenarioConfig must always be provided with a list of TaskConfig.

 1